 Did you create an original literary or artistic work?
 You can register your copyright.
 Have you established a business?
-Make sure your company name, logo, or slogan doesn't infringe on someone else's trademark.
+Make sure your company name, logo or slogan doesn't infringe on someone else's trademark.
 Search the Canadian Trademarks Database to find out if it has already been filed or registered.
 Are you creating a new product or design?
 Make sure someone else hasn't done it first.
-Search the internet, including the Canadian copyright, patents and industrial designs databases.
+Search the web, including the Canadian copyright, patents and industrial designs databases.
 Meanwhile, take steps to treat your innovation as a trade secret.
 Identify your IP, and start putting it to work for you.

 A trade secret is information that gives you a business advantage over a competitor.
-Trade secrets can include formulas, practices, designs, patterns, data compilations, devices, or instruments.
+Trade secrets can include formulas, practices, designs, patterns, data compilations, devices or instruments.
 To consider something a trade secret, you need to keep it secret.

 Treating your innovation as a trade secret makes the most sense at the research and development stage.

 It also makes sense for innovations that could later be protected by patent or industrial design registration.
 Can your creation be reverse engineered?
 If not, protecting it as a trade secret might be an excellent strategy.